ousatov-ua/dns-filtering/README.md

 3) Redis is running on the same machine where unbound
 4) Nginx is listening for DoH requests on regular `443` port and proxy them to unbound port `53`

-Pay attention, the thread for unbound, workers for redis, instances for nginx are equals 4 = 2 core cpu with hyperthreading.
+Pay attention, threads for unbound, workers for redis, instances for nginx are equals 4 = 2 core cpu with hyperthreading.
 If you have another number - you need to modify it.

 Nginx is used as authorized proxy, it proxies DoH requests on `/dns-query/<client-id>`